EndPointCorp/end-point-blog/2015/11/04/favourite-unix-command-line-tools.html.md

 ### 2. Fix typos in our commands

-It's normal to make typographical errors when we type so fast.
+It’s normal to make typographical errors when we type so fast.
 Consider a situation where we need to run a command with a long list of arguments and when executing it returns “command not found” and you noticed that you have made a typo on the executed command.

 Now, we really do not want to retype the long list of arguments, instead use the following to simply just correct the typo command and execute `^typo_cmd^correct_cmd`: